tasmota/docs/MQTT.md

 Backlog mqtthost <mqtt_broker_address>; mqttport <mqtt_broker_port>; mqttuser <username>; mqttpassword <password>; topic <device_topic>
 ```

 After a reboot all necessary MQTT settings are configured.
-Don't forget, you can use Backlog for all [commands](#commands)!
+Don't forget, you can use Backlog for all commands!

 ## Commands over MQTT
 To send commands and view responses you'll need an [MQTT client](http://www.hivemq.com/blog/seven-best-mqtt-client-tools).

 Commands over MQTT are issued to Tasmota by using `cmnd/%topic%/<command> <parameter>`.
 If there is no `<parameter>` (an empty MQTT message/payload), a query is sent for current status of the `<command>`.

+> [!TIP]
 > If you are using *mosquitto_pub*, you can issue an empty payload using the `-n` command line option.
 > If your MQTT client cannot issue an empty payload, you can use the single character `?` instead.

 ### Command flow